citp/privacy-policy-historical/u/uk/ukt/uktv.co.uk.md

-> *The following text is extracted and transformed from the uktv.co.uk privacy policy that was archived on 2014-11-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120004921id_/http%3A//network.uktv.co.uk/article/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the uktv.co.uk privacy policy that was archived on 2015-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150627100651id_/http%3A//network.uktv.co.uk/article/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | UKTV

-In this Privacy Policy, "we", "us" and "our" means UK Channel Management Limited, UKTV New Ventures Limited and UK Gold Services Limited.
+In this Privacy Policy, "we", "us" and "our" means UKTV Media Limited.
 You should read this Privacy Policy in conjunction with the Terms and Conditions and Cookie Notice of the Website.

 We collect and process information about you that you provide to us through your use of [UKTV.co.uk](http://www.uktv.co.uk/ "UKTV.co.uk") and its associated websites (the "Website").